-- Tilt up/down for less than 1.5 seconds to increase or decrease the track number. - Tilt up/down for more than 1.5 seconds to increase or decrease the folder number. - Press the ENTER button to show the USB Menu.
+- Tilt up/down for less than 1.5 seconds to increase or decrease the track number. - Tilt up/down for more than 1.5 seconds to increase or decrease the folder number.

 Bluetooth® Audio

 - Tilt up/down for less than 1.5 seconds to skip ahead or back to the next song. - Tilt up/down for more than 1.5 seconds to reverse or fast forward the current song.